Ever noticed your car behaving unpredictably, like a sudden loss of power or irregular idling?

 These issues might hint at a problem with the Engine Control Unit (ECU), the brain of your vehicle.

-Much like a doctor diagnosing an illness, identifying a faulty ECU requires specific knowledge and tools.
+Much like a doctor diagnosing an illness, identifying a faulty ECU requires specific knowledge and car code scanner.

 In this comprehensive guide, we'll delve into various methods to test your ECU, ensuring your vehicle's optimum performance.